New Jersey Route 24: Route description

-Route 24 begins at an interchange with Interstate 287 in Hanover Township, Morris County, heading southeast on a six-lane freeway.
-The route interchanges with County Route 511 (CR 511, Whippany Road) with a westbound exit and eastbound entrance and crosses into Morris Township.
-Route 24 crosses back into Hanover Township, where it passes over County Route 623 (Park Avenue) and narrows to four lanes, and intersects County Route 510 (Columbia Turnpike) at a cloverleaf interchange near the Morristown Municipal Airport.
+Route 24 begins at an interchange with I-287 in Hanover, Morris County, heading southeast on a six-lane freeway.
+The route intersects Whippany Road (County Route 511 [CR 511]) with a westbound exit and eastbound entrance and crosses into Morris Township.
+Route 24 crosses back into Hanover Township, where it passes over Park Avenue (CR 623) and narrows to four lanes, and intersects Columbia Turnpike (CR 510) at a cloverleaf interchange near the Morristown Municipal Airport.
 Just past this interchange, the freeway crosses into Florham Park, heading southeast and passing through Madison before crossing back into Florham Park.
-Route 24 passes under Tri-Borough Road and enters Chatham Borough.
-An abandoned cloverleaf interchange exists at this location, as Tri-Borough Road was to be an extension of the Eisenhower Parkway.
+Route 24 passes under Triborough Road and enters Chatham.
+An abandoned cloverleaf interchange exists at this location, as Triborough Road was to be an extension of Eisenhower Parkway.

-Route 24 crosses into Millburn Township, Essex County, widens to six lanes, and passes over the Passaic River.
-In Millburn Township, the route interchanges with Route 124, County Route 649 (John F. Kennedy Parkway), and River Road.
+Route 24 crosses into Millburn, Essex County, widens to six lanes, and passes over the Passaic River.
+In Millburn Township, the route intersects Route 124, JFK Parkway (CR 649), and River Road.
 This interchange provides access to The Mall at Short Hills.
-Past this interchange, Route 124 becomes a frontage road for the Route 24 freeway and the freeway forms the border between the city of Summit in Union County and Millburn Township.
-After bisecting the Canoe Brook Country Club, the highway interchanges with County Route 657 (Summit Avenue).
-Route 24 continues along the Summit-Millburn border until it fully enters Millburn and intersects County Route 608 (Hobart Avenue) with a westbound exit and eastbound entrance.
-Past this interchange, the Route 124 frontage road ends, with Route 124 following the freeway closely to the north as a two-way road, and Route 24 crosses into Summit before passing under NJ Transit's Morris & Essex Lines.
-The freeway then interchanges with County Route 512 (Broad Street) with a westbound exit and entrance and eastbound exit and County Route 527 (Morris Avenue) with an eastbound exit and entrance, entering Springfield Township.
-Route 24 continues southeast toward its terminus at an interchange with Interstate 78.
+Past this interchange, Route 124 becomes a frontage road for Route 24, and the freeway forms the border between Summit in Union County and Millburn.
+After bisecting the Canoe Brook Country Club, the highway intersects Summit Avenue (CR 657).
+Route 24 continues along the Summit–Millburn border until it fully enters Millburn and intersects Hobart Avenue (CR 608) with a westbound exit and eastbound entrance.
+Past this interchange, the Route 124 frontage road ends; Route 124 follows the freeway closely to the north as a two-way road, and Route 24 crosses into Summit before passing under NJ Transit's Morris & Essex Lines.
+The freeway then intersects Broad Street (CR 512) with a westbound exit and entrance and eastbound exit and Morris Avenue (CR 527) with an eastbound exit and entrance, entering Springfield.
+Route 24 continues southeast toward its terminus at an interchange with I-78.